NVDARemote/NVDARemote/readme.md

 6. Press ok.
 Once done, you will hear a tone and connected.

 ### On the machine that is to be the controlling computer
 1. Open the NVDA menu, Tools, Remote, Connect.
+Alternatively, you can press NVDA+alt+page up to open the connection dialog.
 2. Choose client in the first radio button.
 3. Select Control another machine in the second set of radio buttons.
 4. In the host field, enter the host of the server you are connecting to, for example nvdaremote.com.
 When the particular server uses an alternative port, you can enter the host in the form &lt;host&gt;:&lt;port&gt;, for example nvdaremote.com:1234.